 If you are not currently classified as a resident for tuition purposes, or if your enrollment lapses, and you believe you meet the requirements of NC G.S.
 116-143.1 or 116-143.3, please file your residency form and supporting documentation with the UNC School of Law Office of Admissions by the appropriate deadline below.
 Documentation to support your petition for North Carolina residency should be submitted with the residency application form.
 Please consult the North Carolina State Residence Classification Manual () for an illustrative list of the kind evidence that is helpful to provide in support of your application.
 Applications that lack sufficient documentation may not paint a complete picture of your claim of North Carolina residency.

-After submitting your residency application, please allow a few days for processing.
-Your residency determination will be mailed to the current mailing address listed on your residency application.
+Your residency determination will be e-mailed to the e-mail address listed on your residency application.

 All applicants must be classified as a resident or nonresident for tuition purposes before an admissions decision can be made.